THE PRIORY

 ‘La Table d’Hôte’ can be privatized for your events and receptions.
 It seats up to 12 guests and promises a unique and unforgettable insight.

-The Priory is an authentic and timeless reception area for those wanting to take the Clos de l’Oratoire des Papes experience one step further with wine tastings and dinners prepared in our traditional Provencal kitchen.
+The Priory is an authentic and timeless reception area for those wanting to take the L’Oratoire des Papes experience one step further with wine tastings and dinners prepared in our traditional Provencal kitchen.

 ‘La Table d’Hôte’ is giving wine and gastronomy lovers the chance to enjoy exceptionally high quality local dishes prepared by our chef in our rotisserie and seasonal kitchen.
 These evenings offer a laid back and informal gastronomic experience.